Western Sahara

 Recommendations for Action

-• The Saharawi Arab Democratic Republic should reaffirm its written commitment to respect and implement the Anti-Personnel Mine Ban Convention (APMBC), including clearance of all anti-personnel mines east of the Berm, consonant with its international human rights obligations.
-This commitment should include the annual submission of a voluntary Article 7 report.
+• The Saharawi Arab Democratic Republic should reaffirm its written commitment to implement the Anti-Personnel Mine Ban Convention (APMBC), including clearance of all anti-personnel (AP) mines east of the Berm, consonant with its international human rights obligations.
+The commitment should include annual submission of a voluntary Article 7 report.

 • Greater support should be provided to SMACO to enable it to continue to coordinate mine action east of the Berm, and to ensure that capacity development efforts are not wasted.